lineofflight/peddler/README.md

 ).parse["access_token"]
 ```

-If you haven’t set your LWA credentials as environment variables, you can pass them directly when requesting an access token:
+If you haven’t set your LWA credentials as environment variables, pass them directly when requesting the token.

 ```ruby
 access_token = Peddler::Token.request(